jorisvilardell/jorisvilardell/README.md

 ## Contact

-Want to talk DevOps, automation, or backend engineering?
+Want to talk DevOps, automation, or any else?
 Feel free to reach out!

 [LinkedIn](https://www.linkedin.com/in/jorisvilardell)